dhes/ColonoscopyPolyp/input/pagecontent/index.md

 * UCUM#mm 'millimeter'
 ```

-<aside>The date information of the cpSpecimen is expressed here as collected[x].
+The date information of the cpSpecimen is expressed here as collected[x].
 The [x] indicates that more than one FHIR datatype may be used.
 In the case of specimen effective values, that data type can be either a dateTime or a _Period_ i.e. effectiveDateTime or effectivePeriod.
 The [Period](https://www.hl7.org/fhir/datatypes.html#Period) data type contains two dateTimes, called _start_ and _end_.
 Technically a colonoscopy procedure has a beginning and end, so a Period datatype is appropriate.
 On the other hand most procedures begin and end on the same day, and many don't have beginning and ending times recorded, so a simple dateTime would also be acceptable.
-So either dateTime or Period should be fine in this context. </aside>
+So either dateTime or Period should be fine in this context.

 This is how the core FHIR Specimen resource is adapted for the narrow use case of a cpSpecimen.
 In brief, a cpSpecimen is a Specimen that is collected from the large intestine of a human subject, where the size of the specimen measured in mm.